VasylMak/backup.py/README.md

 chdir(dirname(__file__))
 ```

-The message formatting caths the runtime, level of gravity, and event.
-This formatting caths the runtime, level of gravity, and event message.
 The message formatting caths the runtime, level of gravity, and event explanation.
 All levels starting with `INFO` will be written to <b>backup.log</b>:

 ``` python
 log_format = '%(asctime)s - %(levelname)s - %(message)s'